asdf-community/asdf-kpack-cli/README.md

 The `ASDF_KPACKCLI_OVERWRITE_ARCH` variable can be used to override the architecture that is used for determining which kpack-cli build to download.

+## Known Bugs

+* kpack-cli versions before 0.7.0 do not download or install due to a change in the URL formatting of the github releases.
+If you need version 0.7.0 or before you should manually download and install the binaries from the [kpack-cli github releases page](https://github.com/vmware-tanzu/kpack-cli/releases)